-- type (string): Metric type, supports "Counter", "Timer", "Gauge". - name (string): Metric name, must be unique. - value (string): Expression representing the (possibly dynamic) value that the StatFilter should emit for each received message. - replace_dot (boolean): Replace all dots . per an underscore during the string interpolation.
-It's useful if you output this result in a graphite instance. - stat_accum_name (string): Name of a StatAccumInput instance that this StatFilter will use as its StatAccumulator for submitting generate stat values.
+- Metric: Subsection defining a single metric to be generated: - type (string): Metric type, supports "Counter", "Timer", "Gauge". - name (string): Metric name, must be unique. - value (string): Expression representing the (possibly dynamic) value that the StatFilter should emit for each received message. - stat_accum_name (string): Name of a StatAccumInput instance that this StatFilter will use as its StatAccumulator for submitting generate stat values.
 Defaults to "StatAccumInput".